A. APPLIED LINGUISTICS (3 CH). Engl 596o is recommended to meet this requirement.

 C. PEDAGOGICAL ENGLISH GRAMMAR (3 CH).
 Engl 506 is recommended to meet this requirement.

-The goal of this course is to present essential components necessary to an understanding of English grammar.
+English/SLAT 506: Applied English Grammar: The goal of this course is to present essential components necessary to an understanding of English grammar.
 We will see an overview of a variety of English language structures.
 We will develop a basic knowledge of ESL/EFL pedagogical grammar, become familiar with major grammatical structures, patterns, and categories as well as grammatical terminology.
-Students will learn the tools they will need to present many ESL/EFL grammar lessons and answer student questions.
-We will examine the different ways that textbooks present grammar lessons.
-In addition, we will do some cross-linguistic comparison to help us understand the nature of ESL/EFL learners’ errors.
-Finally, students will practice teaching mini-grammar lessons to the class.

-This course is designed to explore the nature of research in SLA and to help situate students theoretically and methodologically in this research domain.
+English/SLAT 596j: Second Language Acquisition Research: This course is designed to explore the nature of research in SLA and to help situate students theoretically and methodologically in this research domain.
 The focus is on classroom-oriented research in various educational settings, which investigates both qualitative and quantitative approaches to research and processes of conducting research, from identifying problems, formulating research questions, collecting, analyzing, and interpreting data, to writing up research for presentation and publication.
-The main assignment of the course is a research proposal.

-This course is designed to present an overview of the field of second language acquisition, the study of how second and foreign languages are learned after a first language has already been acquired.
+English/SLAT 615: Second Language Acquisition Theory: This course is designed to present an overview of the field of second language acquisition, the study of how second and foreign languages are learned after a first language has already been acquired.
 SLA is a broad subfield of linguistics with many interesting and exciting areas of research.
-In the course, the ‘core’ theories and trends of SLA will be introduced in order to equip students with the basic concepts and tools necessary for advanced study.
-The course will cover issues and problems in current SLA research and theory and privde a historical framework of the development of the field.